bIinken/tokens/README.md

 I keep that private as to not guide malicious people into doing the same

 # Got more questions?
-Reach me at bIinken@proton.me or "ovhing" on cord.
+Reach me at bIinken@proton.me or "ovhing" on discord.